SpaceManiac/HamSandwich/README.md

 2. In Settings > [API keys], click "Generate new API key" then view and copy it.
 3. In your GitHub repository's Settings > Secrets > Actions tab, add two secrets:
     1. Name: "ITCH_GAME", value: `your-itch-username/your-game-name`.
-    2. Name: "BUTLER_API_KEY", value: the token from step 2.
+    2. Name: "BUTLER_API_KEY", value: the API key from step 2.
 3. Future pushes will automatically publish builds to itch.io.

 [API keys]: https://itch.io/user/settings/api-keys

+### Publish to GitHub Pages

+1. In your GitHub repository's Settings > Pages tab, change the "Source" from "None" to "gh-pages" and click "Save".
+2. Your site will be published at `https://YourGithubUsername.github.io/HamSandwich`
+3. Future pushes will automatically update your site.

 ### Manual publishing

 Delete the `build/install/` folder, run `make install`, then zip and upload that folder's contents to publish a copy for your platform.
-Emscripten builds go to `build/webroot/`.
+For Emscripten builds, use the `build/webroot/` folder instead.